rygent/Utilities/packages/anilist/README.md

 # Anilist Wrapper

-An UNOFFICIAL wrapper for Anilist GraphQL API written in typescript.
+An UNOFFICIAL lightweight Node.js wrapper for Anilist GraphQL API written in typescript.

 You can visit the official graphql docs for Anilist [here][anilist docs] to find out everything you can do.